Ascena Update And The Supply Chain

 Corona-virus and the Retail Sector

 The retail sector has significant exposure to COVID-19 as well, mostly negative.
 While Wal-Mart, Costco and 7-11 may see demand continue to spike for consumer staples (i.e. food, hand sanitizer, drugs, medical supplies and water), the coronavirus has already wreaked havoc on many other brick and mortar retailers involving discretionary purchases.
 At least temporarily, some consumers are choosing to shop and be entertained at home - versus taking the risk of viral exposure at the mall.
-Ascena is completely mall dependent, so it will continue to suffer if consumers make fewer mall trips in the coming weeks and months to shop for clothing.
+Ascena (NASDAQ:ASNA) is completely mall dependent, so it will continue to suffer if consumers make fewer mall trips in the coming weeks and months to shop for clothing.

 But there is another - perhaps greater risk for Ascena- on the supply end.
 China, where the virus originated, currently manufactures more than a third of all clothing and textiles globally.
 Ascena is now a seller of fashion brands, its sole mission since its costly 2018-2019 restructuring which involved completely abandoning its value segments (Dress Barn and Maurices).
 Fashion brands are highly dependent on sourcing from China, including fast-fashion brands like H&M (OTCPK:HNNMY) and Zara - that most closely mirror Ascena's fashion chains.